 c) A “permitted health situation” (as defined in the Privacy Act) exists in relation to the use or disclosure of the information by us; or

 d) We reasonably believe that the use or disclosure of the information is reasonably necessary for one or more “enforcement related activities” (as defined in the Privacy Act) conducted by, or on behalf of, an enforcement body.

 13. How We Protect Your Information

-The security of your Personal we hold is important to us and we take all reasonable steps in the circumstances to protect it from unauthorised access, misuse, interference, loss, disclosure or modification.
+The security of your Personal Information which we hold is important to us and we take all reasonable steps in the circumstances to protect it from unauthorised access, misuse, interference, loss, disclosure or modification.

-We keep Personal Information we hold in various formats including paper and electronic formats.
+We keep your Personal Information which we hold in various formats including paper and electronic formats.

 Some of the ways we secure your Personal Information are:

 a) Imposing confidentiality of Personal Information requirements on our employees and persons or organisation we will disclose your Personal Intormation to;

 c) Password and username measures for access to our information technology and business systems;